-Cameron’s 5th Night Walk on Friday 11 October 2019 will start and end at Fentham Hall Car Park, Hampton-in-Arden.
-It is a relatively short event (7.2km / 4.5 miles) designed to get as many people out and about as possible.
-We also hope to see as lots of Night Walkers afterwards in the Fentham Hall where the bar will be open.
+Cameron’s Night Walk is typically on the Friday in October closest to 10 October, Cameron’s birthday and World Mental Health Day.
+It is a relatively short event (7.2km / 4.5 miles) starting from and finishing in Hampton-in-Arden.
+The aim is to get as many people out and about as possible and to meet as many Night Walkers as possible afterwards in the Fentham Hall where the bar will be open.

-Registration is free and we will have a free head torch available for everyone who registers in advance.
-We ask that all Night Walkers aim to make a voluntary donation to the Cameron Grant Memorial Trust, or to raise money for Cameron Grant Memorial Trust by seeking sponsorship on an individual fundraising page.
-While an amount of £20 or more is what we suggest, any donation or fundraising is very welcome.
+Registration is free and a free headtorch is available for everyone who needs one.
+We ask that all Night Walkers aim to raise money for the Cameron Grant Memorial Trust by seeking sponsorship and/or by making a donation.
+While an amount of £10 or more per Night Walker is what we suggest, any donation or fundraising is very welcome.

 For more information, please see below.
 If you have any questions, please email firstname.lastname@example.org

 How long is it?
-It is around 7.2km (4.5 miles) departing from Hampton-in-Arden, looping around Barston and returning back to the start point.
+It is around 7.2km (4.5 miles) departing from Hampton-in-Arden, looping through Barston and returning back to the start point by different paths.
 It will take most walkers 1 1/2 – 2 hours to complete the route, which is relatively flat – there aren’t any long inclines so there was no need to worry about it being too tough; it isn’t!
-We anticipate all walkers will be finished by 10pm, ready for a hot chocolate or two.
+We anticipate all walkers will be finished by 9:30pm, ready for a hot chocolate or two.

 Why would I take part?
 To have a great time while raising money and supporting our cause of assisting people with poor mental health!
 It really is all about having a good time out and about in the countryside with friends.